youssef7ussien/JavaJourney/SpringStartHere/README.md

 ## Disclaimer

 The code snippets and summaries in this repository are for educational purposes only and some of it from ["Spring Start here"](https://www.manning.com/books/spring-start-here).
-They may not be represent perfect or Always refer to the official Spring documentation for the most up-to-date information and best practices: <https://docs.spring.io/spring-framework/reference/index.html>
+They may not be represent perfect and Always refer to the official Spring documentation for the most up-to-date information and best practices: <https://docs.spring.io/spring-framework/reference/index.html>

 ***Enjoy the Spring learning journey!***